vengi-voxel/vengi/src/tools/voxedit/README.md

 * Holding the left or right mouse buttons spans an AABB to perform the action in
 * Using the keybinding for `+actionexecute` (v) command allows you to also span an AABB with the cursor keys (resp. the keys that are bound to the `+movecursor[direction]` commands).
+* Enter places the reference position at the current cursor position
+* Shift+Tab opens the console (type cmdlist and cvarlist)

 # Planned